staunton-golding/MountainMappingProject/README.md

   - Add support for non-geotagged images
   - optimize panoramic rendering speeds
 When I finish this project, I am sure there will be more things to improve.

+I also suspect that I'll need to revamp the pseudo-polar transform from 3D DEM to an unwrapped 2D 360 panoramic rendering of the ridgeline.
+Going to investigate this after I complete first iteration of this pipeline.